zmenciso/MemEA/README.md

 | `fs` | `float` | ADC sampling rate | `1e9` |
 | `adcs` | `int` | Number of ADCs per array | `64` |

+"Bitline" and "wordline" represent abstract vertical and horizontal lines, respectively.
 If more lines are needed (e.g. bitline **and** senseline), then repeat voltages in the appropriate line.
 For example:

 ```
-wl: 4, 4, 2.5, 0, 0
+bl: 4, 4, 2.5, 0, 0
 ```

 An example configuration is also available: `./config/example.txt`.

 ## Database

-The database has four types of circuits: `cell`, `logic`, `switch`, and `adc`.
+The database has four types of circuits: `core`, `logic`, `switch`, and `adc`.
-Describing a circuit begins with the name of the circuit, followed by the key/value pairs for the circuit properties.
-The database file should end with `ENDDB`, and the `type` property is mandatory for each circuit.
+Describing a circuit begins with the type and name of the circuit, separated by `:`.
+Subsequent lines describe the properties of the circuit, separated by whitespace.
 For example:

 ```
-TXGD16
+switch: TXGD16
-	type: switch
-	voltage: 1.3
+	voltage 1.3
-	dx: 16
+	dx 16
-	spc_x: 1.156
+	spc_x 1.156
-	spc_y: 0.995
+	spc_y 0.995
-	enc: 0.490
+	enc 0.490
 ```

 An example database is also available: `./data/example.txt`.